Part II, chapter 7: Royal Canadian Mounted Police Members Discharged for Medical Reasons

 Note:

-The start dates and durations of the various priority entitlements are set by the PSEA and/or PSER and cannot be altered.
-The Priority Information Management System (PIMS) will only begin notifying persons with a priority entitlement of job opportunities once they are registered.
-Late registration will reduce the period PIMS identifies job opportunities and may result in lost opportunities for the person.
+The start dates and durations of the various priority entitlements are set by the PSEA or PSER and cannot be altered.
+The Priority Information Management System (PIMS) will only begin notifying persons with a priority entitlement of positions once the person’s registration has been activated.
+Late registration and activation will reduce the period PIMS identifies positions and may result in lost positions for the person with a priority entitlement.

-7.7 Classification on registration (occupational group/level)
+7.8 Classification on registration (occupational group/level)

-7.8 Lower-level appointments
+7.9 Lower-level appointments

 The concept of lower-level (or higher-level) appointments does not apply to RCMP medically discharged persons with a priority entitlement.
-Since these persons’ positions within the RCMP do not equate to the classification structure of the rest of the public service, their rank upon discharge cannot be compared to occupational groups and levels.
-Appointments of this priority type cannot result in eligibility for the reinstatement priority entitlement.
+Since these persons’ positions or ranks within the RCMP do not equate to the classification structure of the rest of the public service, their rank upon discharge cannot be compared to occupational groups and levels.
+Appointments of this priority entitlement type cannot result in eligibility for the reinstatement priority entitlement.

 Note:

-7.10 Considerations for effective administration
+7.11 Considerations for effective administration

 Medically discharged persons with a priority entitlement may not be familiar with the staffing processes, procedures, assessment methods and terminology used by organizations subject to the PSEA.
 The PSC expects that hiring organizations will take the time to ensure that the person with a priority entitlement understand all aspects of appointment processes in the public service, answer any questions they may have about the position and explain how their assessment will be conducted.

-7.11 Travel and relocation costs
+7.12 Travel and relocation costs

 Travel and relocation costs are the responsibility of the Employer.
 All questions concerning travel and relocation should be directed to the Treasury Board Secretariat (TBS).

 The responsibility for travel and relocation costs incurred while considering or appointing persons with a priority entitlement varies according to the situation.
-Typically, responsibility for payment and the amounts payable are negotiated between the hiring organization and the medically discharged person with a priority entitlement.
+Typically, responsibility for payment and the amounts payable are negotiated between the hiring organization and the RCMP medically discharged person with a priority entitlement.

 All persons with a priority entitlement are encouraged to speak to their organization's human resources staff for advice on eligibility for travel or relocation expenses.